-George Goodwin is the author of three highly-acclaimed books.
-The latest is Benjamin Franklin in London: The British Life of America’s Founding Father, published in hardcover in 2016 by Weidenfeld & Nicolson (UK) and Yale University Press (USA); and in paperback in 2017 by the same publishers.
-His previous books, still very much in print in the UK and USA are: Fatal Colours – Towton 1461 on the reign of Henry VI and the 1st War of the Roses; and Fatal Rivalry — Henry VIII, James IV and the battle for Renaissance Britain, Flodden 1513.
+George Goodwin is the author of three highly-acclaimed historical studies.
+The latest of these is Benjamin Franklin in London: The British Life of America’s Founding Father, published in hardcover and paperback by Weidenfeld & Nicolson (UK) and Yale University Press (USA).
+His previous works, both published by Weidenfeld & Nicolson (UK) and W W Norton (USA) are: Fatal Colours – Towton 1461 on the reign of Henry VI and the 1st War of the Roses; and Fatal Rivalry — Henry VIII, James IV and the battle for Renaissance Britain, Flodden 1513.

 George Goodwin is a Fellow of the Royal Historical Society and the Royal Society of Arts.

 George is a history graduate of Pembroke College, Cambridge, where he was awarded a Foundation Exhibition.
 His home is in Kew, a stone’s throw from the Royal Botanic Gardens.